yang70/fibonacci_method/README.md

-# Fibonacci - A monkeypatch to the Ruby Fixnum class
+# Fibonacci - A Fibonacci calculation program in Ruby

 By [Matthew Yang](http://www.matthewgyang.com).